Climate

 The Countries With No Earth Overshoot Day

-An observation that highlights the pressure exerted by human activities on ecosystems.
-According to calculations by the NGO Global Footprint Network, as of August 2, 2023, humanity will have already consumed all the resources the planet can replenish in one year.
-Humanity is thus living "on credit", and it would take 1.75 Earths to meet the needs of the world's population in 2022.
-Compared to this global average, the inhabitants of a country like France or Germany have an ecological footprint almost twice as high.
+According to calculations by the NGO Global Footprint Network, as of August 1, 2024, humanity will have already consumed all the renewable resources the planet can replenish in one year.
+Humanity is thus living "on credit", and it would take 1.75 Earths to meet the needs of the world's population.
+Compared to this global average, the inhabitants of a country like Germany or France have an ecological footprint almost twice as high and there would have to be between 3 and 3.3 Earths if everyone lived like inhabitants of these countries.
+These countries' local Overshoot Days are therefore on May 2 and May 7, respectively.
+The United States even needs five whole Earths and had an Overshoot Day of March 14 this year.

 Description

-This chart shows the countries where the ecological footprint per capita is less than the global biocapacity per capita in 2023.
+This chart shows the countries where the ecological footprint per capita is less than the global biocapacity per capita.

 Download Chart